kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/Any% NMG.md

 - Run through door on right
 - As you approach the next door, [Soft Buffer](<../Techniques/Save Buffering#soft-buffers>) to skip the Darth Malak conversation
   - End this [Soft Buffer](<../Techniques/Save Buffering#soft-buffers>) by actually casting Knight Valor
+  - *Stims: Hyper-Adrenal Alacrity on Bastila*
+    - This keeps Speed active on Bastila during the Malak fight
   - To get to the elevator, run all party members towards the corner near the left Jedi and switch party leaders
   - One of your characters will end up next to the elevator door; take it to the Viewing Platform